MicrosoftDocs/security/zero-trust/deploy/infrastructure.md

 ### IV.
 Unauthorized deployments are blocked, and alert is triggered

 When organizations move to the cloud, the possibilities are limitless.
 That's not always a good thing.
-For a variety of reasons, organizations need to be able to block unauthorized deployments and trigger alerts to make leaders and managers aware of the issues.
+For various reasons, organizations need to be able to block unauthorized deployments and trigger alerts to make leaders and managers aware of the issues.

-Microsoft Azure offers [Azure Blueprints](/azure/governance/blueprints/overview) to govern how resources are deployed, ensuring that only approved resources (e.g., ARM templates) can be deployed.
+Microsoft Azure offers [Azure Blueprints](/azure/governance/blueprints/overview) to govern how resources are deployed, ensuring that only approved resources (for example, ARM templates) can be deployed.
 Blueprints can ensure that resources which do not meet the Blueprint's policies or other rules are blocked from deployment.
 Actual or attempted Blueprint violation can raise alerts as needed and make notifications, activate webhooks or automation runbooks, or even create service management tickets.

 ### V. Granular visibility and access control are available across workloads

 Microsoft Azure offers a variety of methods to achieve resource [visibility](https://aka.ms/ZTCrossPillars).
 From the Azure Portal, resource owners can set up many metric and log collection and analysis capabilities.
 This visibility can be used not only to feed security operations but can also to support computing efficiency and organizational objectives.
-These include capabilities like [VM Scale Sets](/azure/virtual-machine-scale-sets/overview), which allow for the secure and efficient scaling out and scaling in of resources based on metrics.
+These include capabilities like [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview), which allow for the secure and efficient scaling out and scaling in of resources based on metrics.

 On the access control side, [Role-Based Access Control (RBAC)](/azure/role-based-access-control/overview) can be employed to assign permissions to resources.
 This allows permissions to be assigned and revoked uniformly at the individual and group levels by using a variety of built-in or custom roles.